mcanthony/DemoBox/INTRODUCTION.md

 Creating the musical note A<sub>4</sub> is as simple as:
 `function f(t) { return Math.sin(2 * Math.PI  * 440 * t); }`

-With `2 * Math.PI` turning the wavelength to 1 and `440` being the specific frequency.
+With `2 * Math.PI` turning the wavelength to 1 and `440` being the note's specific frequency.